The house that Pleo built: Security, infrastructure and how we keep your money safe

 Wirecard’s problems had major knock-on effects for a number of fintech companies who had partnered with them.

-We really feel for the customers of those companies that were affected – and the hard-working teams that scrambled to find solutions for those fintechs.
+We really felt for the customers of those companies that were affected – and the hard-working teams that scrambled to find solutions for those fintechs.

 But we also think that now is a great time to explain how our payment structure *is* set up.
 So, here we go.